Sketches of MD: Live at the Iridium

-Sketches of MD: Live at The Iridium is one of the few live albums by Kenny Garrett, his first for Mack Avenue Records, released in 2008.
-The Mack Avenue label was based out of Garrett’s hometown of Detroit.
+Sketches of MD: Live at the Iridium is one of the few live albums by Kenny Garrett, his first for Mack Avenue Records—based out of Garrett's hometown of Detroit—released in 2008.
 Garrett is featured in a quintet with tenor saxophonist Pharoah Sanders, keyboardist Benito Gonzalez, bassist Nat Reeves and drummer Jamire Williams.

-The "MD" of the title track refers to Garrett’s old bandleader Miles Davis.
+The "MD" of the title track refers to Garrett's old bandleader Miles Davis.

 Reception

 In a review for AllMusic, Thom Jurek wrote: "What is most pleasing about Sketches of MD is that Garrett is as concerned with offering his audience a solid and utterly engaging show as he is with having himself thought of as a banner-carrying sophisticated jazzman."

-DownBeats Jim Macnie called the album "frustratingly static," and commented: "Garrett may be a fire-starter, but his party records need a bit more design."
+DownBeats Jim Macnie called the album "frustratingly static", and commented: "Garrett may be a fire-starter, but his party records need a bit more design."